Aljjohara/Pandas-Homework/README.md

 ### Create Custom Portfolio

-Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales portfolios.
-However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
-Investigate by doing the following:
+- We decided to create our own portfolio that performs just as well or even better than the algorithmic portfolios.
+To do this, we have done the following:

-1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.
+1. Visited [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.

+2. We chose NVIDIA, MSCI, and Amazon.

-2. Download the data as CSV files and calculate the portfolio returns.
+3. We download the data as CSV files and calculate the portfolio returns.

-3. Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
-How does your portfolio fair?
+4. We added our portfolio returns to the DataFrame with the other portfolios and rerun the analysis.

+### Analysis
+- My portfolio outperforms others as indicated by the cumulative return and the sharpe ratios.
+- Algo 2 and Soros are the most correlated with the market.
+Whereas Algo 1 is the least correlated.
+- My portfolio is ranked the fourth correlated portfolio with the market.
+- My portfolio consists of three stocks:
+   - NVIDIA: is the least correlated with the S&P500 and the most with my portfolio
+   - MSCI: is the most correlated with S&P500 and the least with my portfolio
+   - Amazon: is the median correlated stock with both my portfolio and S&P500
+ - The combination of the three stocks (NVIDIA, MSCI, Amazon) makes my portfolio the best performing portfolio among the other given portfolios.